 What are the benchmark CPAs for health and fitness apps on TikTok in 2026?

 According to AppsFlyer's 2025 Creative Optimization Report, the median CPI for health and fitness apps on TikTok is $2.10–$3.80 globally, with cost-per-trial (free trial start) ranging from $5.50–$9.00 and cost-per-subscription from $28–$55 in North America.
-Based on RocketShip HQ client data, meditation and mental wellness apps run 20-30% cheaper than workout/training apps within these ranges.
+In our experience, meditation and mental wellness apps tend to run cheaper than workout/training apps within these ranges.

 The fitness vertical on TikTok has gotten progressively more competitive.
 According to data.ai’s State of Mobile 2025 report, health and fitness app installs grew 18% year-over-year while ad spend in the vertical grew 34%, meaning more advertisers are competing for a slightly larger but not proportionally larger audience.
 This mirrors broader trends: fastest-growing subscription app category in 2024.

-Based on RocketShip HQ's aggregated client data comparing 2024 and 2026 campaign windows, this supply-demand imbalance has pushed CPIs up roughly 15% in North America.
+We've observed this supply-demand imbalance pushing CPIs upward in North America over the past two years.
 However, trial conversion rates have also improved as apps have gotten better at onboarding flows, partially offsetting the CPI increase at the cost-per-trial level.

 What does the full cost-per-trial funnel look like for fitness apps on TikTok?

-Source: RocketShip HQ aggregated data across 12 fitness clients (2025-2026), cross-referenced with AppsFlyer's 2025 Creative Optimization Report.
+Source: AppsFlyer's 2025 Creative Optimization Report, cross-referenced with our own client observations.
 Meditation/wellness apps consistently show lower acquisition costs partly because TikTok's audience skews toward self-improvement content, according to RevenueCat's State of Subscription Apps 2025.

 How do before/after transformation ads perform for fitness apps on TikTok?